WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHornTelescope_Overview.md

       * computer with a Linux (Ubuntu) operating system

-         + install Gnuradio 3.8
+         + install GNU Radio 3.8

          + install the program *spectrometer_w_cal.grc* from the Github repository gr-radio_astro

-      * computer with Windows operating system - the Gnuradio and spectrometer_w_cal.grc program can be run from a bootable flash drive
+      * computer with Windows operating system - the GNU Radio and spectrometer_w_cal.grc program can be run from a bootable flash drive

-      * computer with Mac operating system - the Gnuradio and spectrometer_w_cal.grc program can be run from a bootable flash drive
+      * computer with Mac operating system - the GNU Radio and spectrometer_w_cal.grc program can be run from a bootable flash drive